-The IRC notes, however, there is strong evidence that exposure to and engagement with quality VET-related outcomes are indicators of the system being valued and regarded as a yardstick by employers.
-Data released from NCVER's survey of employers' use and views of the VET system43 shows that, of 'Professional, scientific and technical services' employers (including 'veterinary services') who are 'satisfied with training as a way of meeting their skill needs', 72% mandated 'vocational qualifications as a job requirement' (which is equal to the all-industry average).
+However, the IRC notes there is strong evidence that exposure to and engagement with quality VET-related outcomes are indicators of the system being valued and regarded as a yardstick by employers.
+Data released from NCVER's survey of employers' use and views of the VET system46 shows that, of 'Professional, scientific and technical services' employers (including 'veterinary services') who are 'satisfied with training as a way of meeting their skill needs', 72% mandated 'vocational qualifications as a job requirement' (which is equal to the all-industry average).

-There is further evidence that government-supported and -funded programs that encourage partnerships between training providers and industry raise the profile of VET - and so employers' receptiveness to hiring graduates - due to the successful outcomes facilitated for all stakeholders.
-A number of initiatives are successfully promoting pathways for graduates and increasing employers' engagement with VET.
-For example, TAFE Queensland and Dreamworld have teamed up to deliver the Certificate III in Animal Studies for future animal care workers44.
+There is further evidence that government-supported and -funded programs encourage partnerships between training providers and industry, which raises the profile of VET.
+Employers' receptiveness to hiring graduates has also increased due to the successful outcomes facilitated between industry and VET providers, which is evidenced through a number of initiatives that have effectively promoted pathways for graduates and increased employers' engagement with VET.
+For example, TAFE Queensland and Dreamworld have teamed up to deliver the Certificate III in Animal Studies for future animal care workers47.
 Learners are working with native wildlife alongside Dreamworld's industry professionals to gain practical skills such as handling reptiles, koala husbandry and quarantine procedures, wildlife rescue and prepping of animals' meals.
 The program also includes Indigenous cultural learnings on totemic relationships between Aboriginal and Torres Strait Islander communities and Australia's unique fauna.
 Upon successful completion of the course students can work as an animal attendant or carer or continue their studies with TAFE Queensland's Certificate IV in Veterinary Nursing program.